 Earache can be a sharp, dull or burning ear pain that comes and goes or is constant.
 One or both ears may be affected.

-It's not always necessary to see your GP if you or your child have earache.
+It’s not always necessary to see your GP if you or your child have earache.
+Your local pharmacist is always on hand to offer help and advice on how you can manage the problem.
 The pain will often improve in a few days and there are things you can do to help in the meantime.

-- you or your child also have other symptoms, such as a high temperature (fever), vomiting, a severe sore throat, swelling around the ear, or discharge from the ear
+you or your child also have other symptoms, such as a high temperature (fever), vomiting, a severe sore throat, hearing loss, swelling around the ear, or discharge from the ear

 Glue ear (also known as otitis media with effusion, or OME) is a build-up of fluid deep inside the ear, which commonly causes some temporary hearing loss.
 The condition tends to be painless, but sometimes the pressure of this fluid can cause earache.